Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: System Model

 \subsubsection{UAV-assisted Computing}

-If task $\mathbf{\Phi}_m(t)$ is offloaded to UAV $u$ for execution at time slot $t$, the UAV establishes a communication connection with IoTD $m$ to receive the task, allocates computing resources for task execution, and transmits the processed results to the IoTD.
-Note that the latency and energy consumption associated with the result feedback are disregarded, owing to the short-distance transmission and the small data size of the feedback~\cite{Zhang2024}.
+If task $\mathbf{\Phi}_m(t)$ is offloaded to UAV $u$ for execution at time slot $t$, the UAV establishes a communication connection with ISD $m$ to receive the task, allocates computing resources for task execution, and transmits the processed results to the ISD.
+Note that we ignore the latency and energy consumption associated with the result feedback due to the short-distance transmission and the small data size of the results~\cite{Zhang2024}.

-\textit{\textbf{IoTD-UAV Communication.}} The widely used orthogonal frequency-division multiple access (OFDMA) is applied by the UAV to simultaneously serve multiple IoTDs~\cite{WeiCSNYZS21}.
-According to Shannon's formula, at time slot $t$, the data transmission rate from IoTD $m$ to UAV $u$ is expressed as $R_{u,m}(t)=w_{u,m}^t B_{u}\log_2\big(1+P_mg_{u,m}(t)/\varpi_0\big)$, where $w_{u,m}^t\in (0,1]$ represents the resource allocation coefficient of IoTD $m$, $B_u$ denotes the bandwidth resources available to UAV $u$, $P_{m}$ indicates the transmission power of IoTD $m$, $\varpi_0$ is the noise power, and $g_{u,m}(t)$ means the channel gain.
+\textbf{ISD-UAV Communication.} The widely used orthogonal frequency-division multiple access (OFDMA) is employed to simultaneously serve multiple ISDs by the UAV~\cite{WeiCSNYZS21}.
+According to Shannon's formula, the data transmission rate from ISD $m$ to UAV $u$ at time slot $t$ is expressed as \begin{sequation} R_{u,m}(t)=w_{u,m}^t B_{u}\log_2\big(1+P_mg_{u,m}(t)/\varpi_0\big), \end{sequation}

+wherein $w_{u,m}^t$ represents the resource allocation coefficient of ISD $m$, $B_u$ denotes the bandwidth resources available to UAV $u$, $P_{m}$ indicates the transmission power of ISD $m$, $g_{u,m}(t)$ means the channel gain, and $\varpi_0$ is the noise power.